 - The batteries must have been designed and manufactured following a minimum standard of quality.
-It is important that the batteries and their chargers have been tested and certified by a third party. - Always use the batteries recommended by the manufacturer of the device to be powered. - Always use the charge system recommended by the manufacturer of the battery. - Avoid the batteries overload.
-To ensure it, the devices of charge recommended by the manufacturer usually incorporate a disconnection system of the charge. - Avoid any physical damage of the batteries.
-Inspect them to ensure there are no signs of deterioration (see chapter 6). - Insert the batteries correctly in the device.
+It is important that the batteries and their chargers have been tested and certified by a third party.
+Follow the device 's operating instructions and manuals. - Always use the batteries recommended by the manufacturer of the device to be powered. - Always use the charge system recommended by the manufacturer of the battery. - Avoid overloading the batteries.
+To ensure this the charging devices recommended by the manufacturer usually incorporate a disconnection of the charging system when complete. - Avoid keeping the battery constantly charging.
+Do not let the battery charge completely empty. - Avoid any physical damage of the batteries.
+Inspect them to ensure there are no signs of deterioration (see section 6). - Insert the batteries correctly in the device.
 Ensure a complete contact between the battery and the device terminals.
-Do not alter the polarity. - Keep the batteries, or the devices that they power, within the limits of the ambient temperature stated by the manufacturer. - Do not expose the batteries or the devices that they power, at the direct sun or heat sources (heaters, open flame, etc.). - Do not make the charge process of the battery out of the temperature range recommended by the manufacturer.

-- Do not disassemble the batteries and do not separate the cells that form it. - Please note that if you are carrying devices equipped with lithium ion batteries on a plane, such devices cannot be checked in and must be carried in the cabin as carry-on baggage.
+Do not alter the polarity. - Keep the batteries, or the devices that they power, within the limits of the ambient temperature stated by the manufacturer. - Do not expose the batteries or the devices that they power, at the direct sun or heat sources (heaters, open flame, etc.). - Do not make the charge process of the battery outside of the temperature range recommended by the manufacturer. - If the battery becomes abnormally warm during use or charging, let it cool before the use or charging again. - If the battery bulges, heats up strongly or starts to smell, do not use it and take the battery to service or to other collection point. - Do not disassemble the batteries and do not separate the cells that form it. - Please note that if you are carrying devices equipped with lithium ion batteries on a plane, such devices cannot be checked in and must be carried in the cabin as carry-on baggage.